Eligible writers over 18 years of age from anywhere in the world may enter.

 Entries may be in any genre, written for adult readers—this does include young adult novels that adults would typically read, but does not include middle-grade fiction.
 Your entry can be from a novel in any stage of completion—it does not have to be finished (if it is finished, that's fine, as long as it hasn't been published).

-Previous prize winners (those who won cash or other material awards) must wait two years before submitting again.
+Previous Page One Prize winners (those who won cash or other material awards) must wait two years before submitting again.

-Entries (or drafts of entries) that have won 1st, 2nd or 3rd place in any other competition are not eligible.
+Entries (or drafts of entries) that have won 1st, 2nd or 3rd place in any other competition are not eligible, although those that have finalist or honorable mention status in any other competition are eligible.

 The entrant’s name must not appear anywhere on the manuscript of the entry to ensure judging anonymity.
 The entrant’s name must not be part of the story title or included in the document's name.
 Any entry failing to comply with this rule will be ineligible and will not receive a refund of the entry fee.